GSS Country Snapshot

 Visas & Travel Documents

 Before traveling to China, make sure your passport is valid for at least six months from your date of entry.
 All foreigners require a visa to enter China, and travel to Tibet and other restricted areas also requires special permits.
+Make sure you travel on the correct visa for your activity.
 Chinese visa requirements can change without notice and are often specific to the embassy or consulate where you've applied.
 Although you applied for one type of visa, the embassy or consulate ultimately decides the visa type, duration, and validity you will receive.

 Generally, the most efficient way to apply for a Chinese visa is through a visa services vendor.
-Although we have a vendor relationship with Travel Document Systems (TDS), you can use any visa services agency.
-TDS is in regular contact with embassies and consulates and will take a conservative stance when providing advice.
+One option is CIBTvisas, but you can use any visa services agency.
+Visa services vendors are in regular contact with embassies and consulates and will take a conservative stance when providing advice.
 Chinese photo regulations are quite strict, and authorities may reject visa applications submitted with incorrect photos.
 China’s visa policies can change without notice, and websites may not be updated in a timely manner.
 Always check your visa and travel document requirements well in advance.